lukaswuerzburger/DoubleTap/README.md

 ## ✍️ Description

 DoubleTap provides an easy way to handle both taps of a double tap individually.
-This comes in handy specifically when you perform view updates after the first tap, e.g. Highlighting a table view row or collection view item.
-Normally after you handle the first click to update the view, the second tap will be lost because the tap gesture is re-initialized and the sequence of taps is broken.
+This comes in handy specifically when you perform view updates after the first tap, e.g. highlighting a table view row or collection view item.
+Normally, after you handle the first click to update the view, the second tap will be lost because the tap gesture is a view and thus re-initialized and the sequence of taps is broken.

 ## 🖥 Usage